nearform/devops/drone-cd/README.md

 ## Managing secrets in Drone

 As you can see in the example from above, we use the `$$` notation to inject secrets into our configuration.
-The way on how Drone 0.4 works with secrets is fairly simple:
+How Drone 0.4 works with secrets is fairly simple:
 - We create a yaml file with our secrets
 - Drone encrypts the secrets